hoko/hoko-docs/_posts/2015-04-08-benefits_referrals-android.md

   protected void onCreate(Bundle savedInstanceState) {
     super.onCreate(savedInstanceState);

-    // We need to check whether this Activity was started via a HOKO smart
-    // link or manually.
-To do that, we call the 'inject()' method.
-    // If that returns false, it means that this Activity was
-    // not called through a smart link. if (!Hoko.deeplinking().inject(this)) {
+    // Was this Activity manually started or through a smart link? if (!Hoko.deeplinking().inject(this)) {
-      // This Activity was not called from a HOKO smart link
+      // If it was manually called
-      // Your code here to process the Activity ...

     } else {
-      // This block of code will _only_ be executed if a smart link
-      // was opened.

       // Verify if the invite link has a referrer in the query parameters if (mReferrerName != null) {
-        // If so, present your personalized landing page with the referrer name showInviteSignUpWithReferrer(mReferrerName);
+        // Present your personalized landing page with the referrer name showInviteSignUpWithReferrer(mReferrerName);
       } else {
-        // The deep link does not contain any information about the referrer.
+        // The deep link does not contain any information about the referrer. showRegularSignUp();
-        // Fail gracefully or show the default sign up view showRegularSignUp();
       }
     }
   }

-  . . .

 }
 {% endhighlight %}